nilsmagnus/grib/README.md

 - basic binary parsing of GRIB2 GFS files from NOAA
 - implemented only "Grid point data - complex packing and spatial differencing"
+-
+## Development

+### Dependencies

+grib itself has _no dependencies_ and wants to stay that way to keep it simple.
+Therefore, there is no dep/glide and no dependency-configuration-files.

+### Build

+Grib uses make to build.
+You probably need go-lint installed in order to build.

+To build, simply type

+    $ make

+to test:

+    $ make test

 ## TODOs